EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 Escalate if necessary

-If the LA does not respond adequately, you can: request an early annual review; make a formal complaint to the LA using their complaints procedure; complain to the Local Government Ombudsman; or seek specialist legal advice about judicial review or other remedies.
+If the local authority does not respond adequately, you can: request an early annual review; make a formal complaint to the local authority using their complaints procedure; complain to the Local Government Ombudsman; or seek specialist legal advice about judicial review or other remedies.
 Keep all correspondence — it will be essential.

 Documents and evidence to gather